kubernetes/kops/docs/tutorial/gce.md

 # Creating a state store

-kops needs a state store, to hold the configuration for your Clusters.
+kops needs a state store, to hold the configuration for your clusters.
 The simplest configuration for Google Cloud is to store it in a Google Cloud Storage bucket in the same account, so that's how we'll start.